github/docs/content/code-security/codeql-cli/getting-started-with-the-codeql-cli/preparing-your-code-for-codeql-analysis.md

 If a codebase uses a standard build system, relying on an autobuilder is often the simplest way to create a database.
 For sources that require non-standard build steps, you may need to explicitly define each step in the command line.

-{% note %}

-**Notes:**
+> [!NOTE]

-* If you are building a Go database, install the Go toolchain (version 1.11 or later) and, if there are dependencies, the appropriate dependency manager (such as [dep](https://golang.github.io/dep/)).
+> * If you are building a Go database, install the Go toolchain (version 1.11 or later) and, if there are dependencies, the appropriate dependency manager (such as [dep](https://golang.github.io/dep/)).
-* The Go autobuilder attempts to automatically detect code written in Go in a repository, and only runs build scripts in an attempt to fetch dependencies.
+> * The Go autobuilder attempts to automatically detect code written in Go in a repository, and only runs build scripts in an attempt to fetch dependencies.
 To force {% data variables.product.prodname_codeql %} to limit extraction to the files compiled by your build script, set the environment variable `CODEQL_EXTRACTOR_GO_BUILD_TRACING=on` or use the `--command` option to specify a build command.

-{% endnote %}

 ### Specifying build commands

 The following examples are designed to give you an idea of some of the build commands that you can specify for compiled languages.

-{% note %}
+> [!NOTE]

-**Note:** The `--command` option accepts a single argument—if you need to use more than one command, specify `--command` multiple times.
+> The `--command` option accepts a single argument—if you need to use more than one command, specify `--command` multiple times.
 If you need to pass subcommands and options, the whole argument needs to be quoted to be interpreted correctly.

-{% endnote %}

 * C/C++ project built using `make`: